InfoCom Corporation

 InfoCom Corporation was an American web hosting service company founded by five brothers in 1992.
 It was initially based in Dallas, Texas, and before moving to Richardson, Texas.

 The company was raided on 5 September 2001 and its bank account frozen.
 Criminal charges were brought on 18 December 2002.

 On October 13, 2005 InfoCom Corporation was sentenced to two years’ probation resulting in it being shut down due to charges of conspiracy to violate the Export Administration Regulations and the Libyan Sanctions Regulations.
-Its founding members were also convicted on charges of false statements, money laundering and fundraising on behalf of the U.S.- terrorist designated Hamas.
+Its founding members were also convicted on charges of false statements, money laundering and fundraising on behalf of the U.S.- terrorist designated organization Hamas.